 There is a health clinic on campus at Ross.
 There is no charge to students/faculty and their families for an office visit.
 There are fees for lab work.
-The clinic is open Monday – Saturday.
 The doctors there will refer on to local specialists as needed.
 There is an EMS on call service through the university for after hours/weekend emergencies.
 There is also free mental health counseling on campus should you need it.
 Please see the “Ross Campus” tab to see a list of health/wellness resources on campus.

 There is a hospital in Portsmouth that is able to manage low acuity patients.
 The main hospital is in Roseau, Princess Margaret Hospital (PMH), one hour from campus.
 Dominica is a developing country.
 It does not have some of the medication/medical technology & equipment/treatment options that are available in the US.
 If you are being actively treated for a serious condition do research before you come and bring a copy of your medical records with you to Dominica.
 If your insurance company offers you the option of medical emergency flight evacuation, get it.